James Penton: Jehovah's Witnesses and the Third Reich: Sectarian Politics under Persecution

-In 2004 he published Jehovah's Witnesses and the Third Reich: Sectarian Politics under Persecution, which highlights what he claims are discrepancies between the religion's official history of its opposition to Nazism during World War II and documented facts (see Persecution of Jehovah's Witnesses in Nazi Germany).
-Penton describes that the Witnesses have attempted to rewrite their previous history under the Nazi government by concealing early overtures to Adolf Hitler and sidelining the group's antisemitism.
-The failure of those efforts and the persecution by the government, Penton states resulted in the Witnesses in 1933 going back to their earlier position of opposing the Nazis.
+In 2004 he published Jehovah's Witnesses and the Third Reich: Sectarian Politics under Persecution, which provides what he considered discrepancies between the group's official history of its opposition to Nazism during World War II and other documented facts (see Persecution of Jehovah's Witnesses in Nazi Germany).
+Penton stated that the Watch Tower Society attempted to rewrite its previous history under the Nazi government by concealing early overtures to Adolf Hitler and sidelining the group's antisemitism.
+The failure of those efforts and persecution by the government, Penton states, resulted in Witnesses in 1933 going back to their earlier position of opposing the Nazis.

 Historian Detlef Garbe, director at the Neuengamme (Hamburg) Memorial, criticized Penton's "new theory" that in the 1930s the Watch Tower Society had "adapted" to National Socialism's anti-semitic aggression.
-Garbe suggested Penton's interpretation reflected a "deep-seated aversion" against his former religion and that "from a historiographic viewpoint Penton's writings perhaps show a lack of scientific objectivity".
+Garbe suggested Penton's interpretation reflected a "deep-seated aversion" against his former religious affiliation and that "from a historiographic viewpoint Penton's writings perhaps show a lack of scientific objectivity".

 Scholar Kevin P. Spicer states that Penton considers statements by leader Joseph Rutherford and the Witnesses as important toward understanding their attempts at dealing with the Nazi government (early 1930s) by distancing the group from Jews and altering their pro-Jewish position.
-Shortcomings of the book are described by Spicer that it is over reliant on published collections and secondary sources and has an absence of sources from the German archive.
-Spicer states however that without downplaying the resistance to Nazism by the Witnesses, "Penton has alerted the reader to the reality that the Jehovah's Witnesses, like most Christians, embraced some form of nationalism and anti-Semitism, especially in the early years of Hitler's reign."
-In historian Leon Stein's review of Garbe's work on Jehovah’s Witnesses in the Third Reich, he considers it wide ranging, but Penton's work as more critical on the topic.
+Spicer said the book is over reliant on published collections and secondary sources and has an absence of sources from the German archive.
+However, Spicer also states that without downplaying the resistance to Nazism by the Witnesses, "Penton has alerted the reader to the reality that the Jehovah's Witnesses, like most Christians, embraced some form of nationalism and anti-Semitism, especially in the early years of Hitler's reign."
+Historian Leon Stein said that Garbe's work on Jehovah’s Witnesses in the Third Reich was wide ranging, but described Penton's work as more critical on the topic.

-R. Singelenberg wrote that "to conclude from this and scattered anecdotal evidence, as Penton does, that both Rutherford and his following were anti-semitic, while virtually ignoring socio-historical context is demagogical rather than the result of solid analysis [...] the author commits the same fallacy as the object of his dislike which tends to view writers who express too much criticism as apostates of opponents.
+R. Singelenberg wrote, "to conclude from this and scattered anecdotal evidence, as Penton does, that both Rutherford and his following were anti-semitic, while virtually ignoring socio-historical context is demagogical rather than the result of solid analysis [...] the author commits the same fallacy as the object of his dislike which tends to view writers who express too much criticism as apostates of opponents.
 If Penton would have been able to transform his seemingly personal vendetta into a detached analysis, this study would have rendered considerable surplus value.
 As it is now, the WBTS will undoubtedly see the book as a reconfirmation of apostate disgression, while the scientific community will frown upon the author's lack of objectivity".

 Other works

-Penton also edited two journals, wrote five articles about Jehovah's Witnesses, and also wrote the Canadian Encyclopedias entry about the religion.
+Penton also edited two journals, wrote five articles about Jehovah's Witnesses, and also wrote the Canadian Encyclopedias entry about the denomination.